samlhk/mls-group-5/task-1/README.md

 -  K: number of clusters

 **Output:**
--  R[N]: cluster ID for each vector
+-  Result[N]: cluster ID for each vector

 ### Part 2.2: ANN